BUY PREGNANCY TESTS & OVULATION TESTS

 Modifications

+If you have severe liver damage due to alcoholic cirrhosis, you should not use Provera.
+When prescribed, you may get a lesser dosage than the normal dose.
 You may need to change your dose after beginning Provera if you use thyroid replacement hormone.
 In addition, your healthcare professional may recommend more regular blood tests to monitor your thyroid hormone levels.

 How to Consume and Keep

 Provera must be administered at certain times, so adhere to your healthcare provider’s recommendations.
 See your healthcare practitioner or pharmacist if you forget to start Provera on time, skip a dose, or have any concerns regarding dosage or schedule.
+Provera has to be kept at room temperature.
+Any postmenopausal woman with a uterus with vaginal bleeding should be checked to rule out malignancy.

 Provera by itself is not a contraceptive and won't prevent pregnancy